JamieHuang28/RecDeltri/README.md

 ```bash
 python3 example.py ./resources/20_module_test.json
 ```
-run example of c++, which is now under development:
+run example of c++ which is coincident with the article:
 ```bash
 ./example
 ```